Good oral hygiene plays a major role in keeping the whole body healthy, not just the teeth and gums.

 3. How Gum Disease Affects Systemic Health

-Gum disease, also known as periodontitis, begins with inflammation caused by bacterial infection in the gums.
+Gum disease, also called periodontitis, begins when bacteria cause swelling and infection in the gums.

-Bacteria from infected gums can enter the bloodstream, traveling to other organs and contributing to chronic inflammation.
+Bacteria from infected gums can enter the bloodstream and travel to other parts of the body.

 Research has shown a strong connection between gum disease and heart disease.